Get,

 Introduction

-Type 2 Diabetes Mellitus is a chronic metabolic disorder affecting more than 100 million people in India.
-Diabetes occurs either due to insufficient insulin production, insulin resistance, or both which results in high levels of glucose in blood.
-Managing diabetes is crucial because uncontrolled diabetes can have serious complications like vision loss, kidney failure, amputations etc.
+Type 2 Diabetes Mellitus is a chronic metabolic disorder affecting more than 100 million people in India, making it a major health concern.
+Diabetes occurs either due to insufficient insulin production, insulin resistance, or both leading to high levels of glucose in the blood.
+Proper management of diabetes is essential to prevent complications such as vision loss, kidney failure, heart disease, and more.

-If you have just been diagnosed with diabetes, you might feel overwhelmed with all the dietary and lifestyle changes.
+If you are recently diagnosed with diabetes, it’s natural to feel overwhelmed with all the dietary and lifestyle changes.
 However, a good diet for diabetes is not just about restrictions but focuses more on making informed food choices that suit your taste as well as health.

 Friendly Reminder: The information shared here is for educational purposes only and the reader should consult a registered medical practitioner before implementing any changes to their health routine.